background preloader

 Related: Physique-chimiePhysique-chimie

-Bienvenue sur labosims - LABOSIMS NASA Can Stop Looking for Black Holes Says Stephen Hawking 2 Stephen Hawking on God, Science and the Origins of the Universe According to Viking mythology, eclipses occur when two wolves, Skoll and Hati, catch the sun or moon.
+NASA Can Stop Looking for Black Holes Says Stephen Hawking 2 Bienvenue sur labosims - LABOSIMS Stephen Hawking on God, Science and the Origins of the Universe According to Viking mythology, eclipses occur when two wolves, Skoll and Hati, catch the sun or moon.
 At the onset of an eclipse people would make lots of noise, hoping to scare the wolves away.
 After some time, people must have noticed that the eclipses ended regardless of whether they ran around banging on pots.
 Ignorance of nature's ways led people in ancient times to postulate many myths in an effort to make sense of their world.
+But eventually, people turned to philosophy, that is, to the use of reason—with a good dose of intuition—to decipher their universe.
 Albert Einstein said, "The most incomprehensible thing about the universe is that it is comprehensible."
 Newton believed that our strangely habitable solar system did not "arise out of chaos by the mere laws of nature."
 Many improbable occurrences conspired to create Earth's human-friendly design, and they would indeed be puzzling if ours were the only solar system in the universe.
-The weak anthropic principle is not very controversial.
-The emergence of the complex structures capable of supporting intelligent observers seems to be very fragile.
+That is not the answer of modern science.

 Astronomy Picture of the Day @.Ampère et l'histoire de l'électricité Académie des Sciences - Physique Comptes Rendus Physique is a peer-reviewed electronic journal, whose objective is to allow researchers to quickly make their work known to the international scientific community.
-It is one of the seven journals published by the Académie des sciences, heir to the Comptes Rendus des Séances hebdomadaires de l'Académie des Sciences founded in 1835 by Arago.
+It is one of the seven journals published by the Académie des sciences, heir to the Comptes rendus hebdomadaires des séances de l'Académie des Sciences [Weekling proceedings of the Académie des Sciences' meetings] founded in 1835 by Arago.
 Comptes Rendus Physique covers the whole field of physics and astrophysics.
+They mainly publish thematic issues, whose authors are chosen among the most active researchers in the field.
+The coordination of each thematic issue is ensured by one or more guest editors, guaranteeing the consideration of the most recent and significant results.
 They also publish original research articles, review articles, historical perspectives, pedagogical texts or conference proceedings, with no limit in length and in a format as flexible as necessary (figures, associated data, etc.).
-Comptes Rendus Physique is published since 2020 with the Centre Mersenne pour l'édition scientifique ouverte (Centre Mersenne for open scientifique edition), according to a virtuous policy of Diamond Open Access, free for authors (no publication fees) as well as for readers (immediate and perennial open access).

-Related: gianfrancogerardocosentinoFamous ScientistsAstronomy03_05_11CosmologySPRING 2015LifeRanciere and HawkingRanciere and HawkingFysik
+Related: gianfrancogerardocosentinoAstronomyFamous Scientists03_05_11CosmologyRanciere and HawkingSPRING 2015LifeRanciere and HawkingFysik